hydroGR/evalhyd/__source/index.rst

 A polyglot evaluator for streamflow predictions
 ===============================================

-`evalhyd` is a utility to evaluate deterministic and probabilistic streamflow predictions.
-It is developed as a core library in C++ and comes with Python bindings and R bindings, as well as a Command Line Interface (CLI).
+`evalhyd` is a software stack to evaluate deterministic and probabilistic streamflow predictions.
+It features a :doc:`core library in C++ <cpp/index>` where all the evaluation :doc:`metrics <metrics/index>` and the required :doc:`functionality <functionality/index>` are implemented.
+It comes with :doc:`Python bindings <python/index>` and :doc:`R bindings <r/index>`, as well as a :doc:`Command Line Interface (CLI) <cli/index>`, all giving access through very similar interfaces to the same metrics and functionality implemented in the C++ core.

 .. panels::
    :card: + intro-card text-center